Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 5. Check the result

-6. Correct missing titles
+6. Correct any missing titles

-5) Common problems (and simple solutions)
+5) Common Problems (and Simple Solutions)

-“There are pieces missing.”
+“There are some pieces missing”

 Common causes: